-Course Code CE325

-Course Title Transportation Engineering

-Type of Course PC

-LTP 300

-Credits 3

-Course Prerequisite None

-Course Objective (CO) Understand the principles and practices of transportation engineering and urban transportation planning.
+Course Code CE325 Course Title Transportation Engineering Type of Course PC LTP 310 Credits 4 Course Prerequisite None Course Objective 1.
+Understand the principles and practices of transportation (CO) engineering and urban transportation planning.
+(00) 2.
 Understand the interactions between transportation planning and land use planning, economics, social planning and master plans.
-Have the capability to identify and solve transportation problems within the context of data availability and limitations of analysis tools.

-Course Outcome(CO) Upon completion of this course, the students will be able to CO1: Carry out surveys involved in planning and highway alignment.
-CO2: Design the geometric elements of highways and express ways.
-CO3: Carry out traffic studies and implement traffic regulation and control measures and intersection design.
-CO4: Characterize pavement materials.
-CO5: Design flexible and rigid pavements as per IRC.
+3. Have the capability to identify and solve transportation problems 14.3 within the context of data availability and limitations of analysis tools.
+Course Outcome(CO) CO1: Carry out surveys involved in planning and highway alignment.
+V Starter March CO2: Design the geometric elements of highways and express ways.
+18 - 8 - 1 CO3: Carry out traffic studies and implement traffic regulation and control measures and intersection design.
+Denn H / CO4: Characterize pavement materials. a a a a a a a a a a a a a a a a a a a CO5: Design flexible and rigid pavements as per IRC. -0 / 4 o rando r

 Highway development and planning - Classification of roads, road development in India, Current road projects in India; highway alignment and project preparation.
-Geometric design of highways: Introduction; highway cross section elements; sight distance, design of horizontal alignment; design of vertical alignment; design of intersections, problems.
+Geometric design of highways:: Introduction; highway cross section elements; sight distance, design of horizontal alignment; design of intersections, problems.